Updated on 2025-11-18 GMT+08:00

 Name

 Name of the alarm rule.
-The system generates a random name, which you can modify.
+Cloud Eye will generate a random name, but you can modify it.

 alarm-cgnw